hubertusputu1/hubertusputu1/README.md

 <div align="center">

-💡 *"We don't launch and leave."* &mdash; building things that keep shipping.
+💡 *"We don't launch and leave."* Building things that keep shipping.

 <a href="https://www.linkedin.com/in/hubertus-putu">LinkedIn</a> ·
 <a href="https://gitkonek.com">gitkonek.com</a> ·